HugeGraph-Loader Quick Start

 4.2 Write schema

-Click to expand/collapse schema file: example/file/schema.groovy
+Click to expand/collapse the schema file: example/file/schema.groovy

 schema.propertyKey("name").asText().ifNotExist().create();